material-motion/material-motion/specifications/runtime.md

 ### Step 4: Runtime creates Actors

 The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intentions.
-The Actor is the specialized mediating agent between Intention and its execution.
+The Actor is the specialized mediating agent between an Intention and its execution.

 >#### Aside: Intention ↔ Actor association